litestar-org/litestar/docs/tutorials/repository-tutorial/03-repository-controller.rst

     :emphasize-lines: 76,77,78
     :linenos:

-Because we'll be using the SQLAlchemy plugin in Litestar, The database session is automatically configured as a dependency
+Because we'll be using the SQLAlchemy plugin in Litestar, the session is automatically configured as a dependency

 By default, the repository doesn't add any additional query options to your base statement, but provides the flexibility to override it, allowing you to pass your own statement: